Rod Sullivan, Esq.

 J.D.
 Stetson University College of Law

 LL.M.
-Georgetown University Law Center
+International Law, Georgetown University Law Center

-Lindsey C. Brock III
+Lindsey C. Brock III, Esq.

 Professor Curran teaches courses in Immigration Law.
 In addition to teaching she supervises the Immigration Law Clinic at Florida Coastal School of Law.

 Professor Groves teaches courses in international business transactions.
 He is an accomplished pianist and a frequent contributor to Forbes Magazine.